vistormu/proxima/README.md

 ```

 ## Configuring proxima
 _proxima_ can be configured by using the `proxima.toml` file.
-Here, you can change the line break values, the language runtimes, specify the components directory, and wether the components should use moduled (e.g. if true, a component defined under "components/module/component.py" is then called in a .prox file as "@module.component").
+Here, you can change the line break values, the language runtimes, specify the components directory, and wether the components should use modules (e.g. if true, a component defined under "components/module/component.py" is then called in a .prox file as "@module.component").

 ```toml
 [parser]